-No awards will be granted under the Third Amended 2013 Plan with respect to the additional 1,000,000 new shares of common stock that are being added to the plan as a result of the amendment and restatement, unless it is approved by our stockholders.
-If our stockholders approve the Third Amended 2013 Plan, neither the selection of individuals who will receive awards under the Third Amended 2013 Plan nor the amount of any such awards are yet determinable.
-Therefore, it is not possible to predict the benefits or amounts that will be received by, or allocated to, particular individuals or groups of participants.
-For details on awards granted under the 2005 Plan and the 2013 Plan in fiscal year 2018 to our named executive officers and directors, see the Summary Compensation Table under "Executive Compensation."
+No awards will be granted under the Third Amended 2013 Plan with respect to the additional 2,000,000 new shares of common stock that are being added to the plan as a result of the Third Amended 2013 Plan Amendment, unless it is approved by our stockholders.
+Because future awards under the Third Amended 2013 Plan will be granted at the discretion of the Administrator, the type, number, recipients, and other terms of such awards cannot be predicted at this time.
+For details on awards granted under the Third Amended 2013 Plan in fiscal year 2021 to our named executive officers and directors, see the Summary Compensation Table under "Executive Compensation-Summary Compensation" and the Director Compensation in 2021 table under "Director Compensation."

-Our board of directors believes that approval of the Third Amended 2013 Plan is in our company's best interest in order to continue the purposes of our equity compensation program and provide competitive incentives for eligible participants.
+Our board of directors believes that approval of the Third Amended 2013 Plan Amendment is in our company's best interest in order to continue the purposes of our equity compensation program and provide competitive incentives for eligible participants.
 Our board of directors believes that substantial equity ownership encourages management to take actions favorable to our long-term interests and those of our stockholders.
 Accordingly, equity-based compensation makes up a significant portion of the overall compensation of our executive officers.
-In addition, we grant unvested equity-based awards to most of our newly-hired, full-time employees, and our non-employee directors, and our non-employee directors and many employees are periodically eligible thereafter for additional equity awards.
-Our board of directors believes that stockholder approval of the Third Amended 2013 Plan will allow us to continue the use of equity compensation as a component of a competitive, but measured, overall compensation program.
+In addition, we grant unvested equitybased awards to most of our newly-hired, full-time employees, and our non-employee directors, and our non-employee directors and many employees are periodically eligible thereafter for additional equity awards.
+Our board of directors believes that stockholder approval of the Third Amended 2013 Plan Amendment will allow us to continue the use of equity compensation as a component of a competitive, but measured, overall compensation program.

-Our board of directors recommends a vote "FOR" approval of the Streamline Health Solutions, Inc. Third Amended and Restated 2013 Stock Incentive Plan as set forth in this Proposal 4.
+Our board of directors recommends a vote "FOR" approval of the Third Amended 2013 Plan Amendment as set forth in this Proposal 5.